iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Add new message group](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/addressLookup5.png)

 #### Step 6: Test it
 Test your chatbot by pressing the CHAT WITH YOUR BOT button.
-- Type the expression that you entered and look at the bot response.
+- Type the expression that you entered and look at the bot response
-- Now type your first and last name.
+- Now type your first and last name
-- Now type your postal code together with your house number in the correct format.
+- Now type your postal code together with your house number in the correct format

 ![Address lookup result](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/addressLookupTest.png)